forcedotcom/cli/releasenotes/README.md

 * If you install Salesforce CLI using `npm`, and use Node.js 14 or 16, be aware of these [end-of-life dates](https://github.com/forcedotcom/cli/issues/1985).

 -------------

+* NEW: Execute DevOps Center actions at the command line with these new beta CLI commands:

+    * `project deploy pipeline start`: Deploy changes from a branch to the pipeline stage’s org.
+    * `project deploy pipeline report`: Check the status of a pipeline deploy operation.
+    * `project deploy pipeline validate`: Perform a validate-only deployment from a branch to the pipeline stage’s org.
+    * `project deploy pipeline quick` : Quickly deploy a validated deployment to an org.
+    * `project deploy pipeline resume`: Resume watching a pipeline deploy operation.

+    We created these commands for developers who want to work outside of DevOps Center or want to automate tasks.
+The commands are in [plugin-devops-center](https://github.com/salesforcecli/plugin-devops-center), which is a just-in-time (JIT) plugin.
+After you update to this Salesforce CLI release, run a DevOps Center command in a terminal or command window and the CLI automatically installs the plugin and then runs the command.
+Nifty, huh.
+Let's look at a few examples to see how the new beta commands work.

+    In this example, several work item feature branches were previously merged to the `recruit-integration` branch.
+To deploy the changes from the `recruit-integration` branch to its associated Integration environment:

+    ```bash
+    sf project deploy pipeline start --branch-name recruit-integration --devops-center-username MyDevOpsCenterOrg --devops-center-project-name "Recruiting App"
+    ```

+    In this example, UAT is the bundling stage, which means that you must indicate a version identifier with the `--bundle-version-name` flag.
+To deploy all merged changes in a version 1.0 bundle to the UAT environment:

+    ```bash
+    sf project deploy pipeline start --branch-name recruit-uat --devops-center-username MyDevOpsCenterOrg --devops-center-project-name "Recruiting App" --bundle-version-name 1.0
+    ```

+    In this example, you first validate the changes in the `recruit-staging` branch so you can later perform a quick deployment to production.
+The validate command returns a job ID that you later pass to the quick deploy command.

+    ```bash
+    sf project deploy pipeline validate --branch-name recruit-staging --devops-center-username MyDevOpsCenterOrg --test-level RunLocalTests --devops-center-project-name "Recruiting App"
+    ```

+    When ready, execute the quick deployment to production by specifying the job ID returned by the validate command:

+    ```bash
+    sf project deploy pipeline quick --job-id 0Af0x000017yLUFCA2
+    ```

+    You can also use the new `target-devops-center` configuration variable to specify the default username or alias for the org in which DevOps Center is installed.
+Use it instead of the `--devops-center-username` flag.
+For example, to set the config variable globally:

+    ```bash
+    sf config set target-devops-center MyDevOpsCenterOrg --global
+    ```

+    As always, run the new commands with the `--help` flag to see more examples and information.

+  Enjoy!

+## 2.6.7 (Aug 30, 2023)

 * FIX: Salesforce CLI correctly retrieves metadata components (specifically Layouts and Profiles) whose names include non-alphanumeric characters, such as periods.
 (GitHub issue [#1683](https://github.com/forcedotcom/cli/issues/1683), source-deploy-retrieve PR [#1080](https://github.com/forcedotcom/source-deploy-retrieve/pull/1080))